 As alternative fuels incrementally gain market share year-over-year, the regulations that facilitate their adoption attract more and more attention.
-While communication of the benefits of many alternative fuels is rooted in the desire for smaller carbon footprints and cleaner emissions, many players are slow to adopt the new technology because of high entry costs.
-Though it is clear that in the long-term shippers and carriers will need to transition to cleaner burning fuels as many countries have announced their commitment to diverging from traditional diesel engines, the actual prevalence of alternative energies is relatively small.
+While the communication of the benefits of many alternative fuels is rooted in the desire for smaller carbon footprints and cleaner emissions, many players are slow to adopt the new technology because of high entry costs.
+Though it is clear that in the long-term shippers and carriers will need to transition to cleaner-burning fuels as sustainability has blossomed into a strategic cornerstone of corporate strategies.
+However, the actual prevalence of alternative energies is relatively small.

-In practice, the RFS sets separate targets for blending renewables into the nation’s transportation fuel supply for both diesel and gasoline.
+Separate targets are set for the blending of renewables into the nation’s transportation fuel supply for both diesel and gasoline.
 Refiners and importers of fuel are given an annual renewable volume obligation (RVO) that is based on a portion of their overall production and imports.
-RVOs are the reason that – most familiarly – traditional gasoline contains 10 percent ethanol—or E10—and is one of the most widely used means of accomplishing blending requirements.
 RVOs create natural demand in the marketplace for renewable fuels.

-RNG fuel (D3 RINs) provides one of the the greatest opportunities to remove greenhouse gas emissions from the fuel supply.
-The fact that D3 RINs are also being traded at a much higher value than other RINs, gives RNG an even greater opportunity for adoption and market share.
+RNG fuel (D3 RINs) provides one of the greatest opportunities to remove greenhouse gas emissions from the fuel supply.
+The fact that D3 RINs are also being traded at a much higher value than other RINs gives RNG an even greater opportunity for adoption and market share.

-The overarching purpose of the Federal Renewable Fuel Standard program was to expand the US renewables sector, to cut greenhouse gas emissions, and to reduce the country’s reliance on imported oil.
+The overarching purpose of the federal renewable fuels program is to expand the U.S. renewables sector, to cut greenhouse gas emissions, and to reduce the country’s reliance on oil imports.
 By simply blending fuel types in small amounts, renewables can permeate the already existing market share, infrastructure, and adoption of traditional fuel types, making it a low-cost means of introducing alternatives.

-Each year the government raises minimum blending requirements to promote growth of the program and to incrementally introduce ever more renewable fuel volume.
+Each year the government raises the minimum volume of renewable fuels to required to promote the growth of the program.
 This process was originally designed to foster an organic adoption of new technology, rather than mandating an expensive energy overhaul in one fell swoop.

-As is evident in the pie charts above, renewable fuels have continued to make up a larger portion of the overall commercial fuel portfolio since 2010.
-Renewable Diesel (RD) and Renewable Natural Gas (RNG) have both made significant penetration in recent years—in total gaining 5 percent market share in the transportation fuel landscape, in part due to the RFS.
+As is evident in the pie charts above, renewable fuels have continued to make up a larger portion of the overall commercial fuel portfolio since 2009.
+Biodiesel, renewable diesel and renewable natural gas (RNG) have all made significant penetration in recent years—in total increasing from 1 percent to 7 percent market share in the transportation fuel landscape, in part due to the RFS.

 Understanding the purpose behind renewable fuel legislation, how it interacts with the market in practice, and the long-term effect it will have on individual parties is crucial to making viable plans to navigate these changes.
-The Renewable Fuel Standard program affects all fuel consumers, but has heightened effects on shippers who consume large volumes of transportation fuel.
+The RFS program affects all fuel consumers but has heightened effects on shippers who consume large volumes of transportation fuel.